civican/legisinfo/44-1/bills/C-26/bill_text.md

     the number of times during the previous fiscal year that, under subsection 15.2(6), an order prevailed over a decision of the Commission made under this Act;

-    the number of applications made to the Federal Court seeking to prohibit disclosure of an order, and the number of applications granted;

     the number of telecommunications service providers affected by an order;

     description of compliance of telecommunications service providers that partially complied with an order;

     description of compliance of telecommunications service providers that fully complied with an order; and

-    an explanation of the necessity, proportionality, reasonableness and utility of the orders.
+    an explanation of the necessity, reasonableness and utility of the orders.

   **(3)** The report shall state the number of times that an order prevailed over a decision of the Commission made under this Act during previous fiscal year.